Nsurya1/employeeDirectory/README.md

 ---

 ## About the Project
 The Employee Directory is a web application designed to simplify the management of employee data.
 It features a RESTful API for backend operations and a dynamic front-end interface for seamless user interaction.
-The application enables users to **Create**, **Read**, **Update**, and **Delete** (CRUD) employee records efficiently.
+The application enables users to **Add**, **View List**, **Update**, **Delete**  and **Search** employee records efficiently.

 ---